Tension band wiring is the procedure based on the tension band principle and uses K-wires/screw and SS wires for fracture fixation.

 - Midline incision

-- Expose entire anterior surface of patella, the quadriceps and patellar tendon
+- Expose the entire anterior surface of the patella, the quadriceps and patellar tendon

 - Identify fracture configuration and any defect in the extensor mechanism